gmc-code/PC-Python/docs/turtle/turtle_square_progressions.rst

 | The code below uses a definition block to draw a square.
 | The function has parameters to specify the side length and the staring position of the bottom left vertex.
-| The function also requires the turtle to be passed as an argument so it can be refered to.
+| The function also requires the turtle to be passed as an argument so it can be referred to.
-| Before the for loop, the turtle is repositioned without drawing the movement.
+| Before the for-loop, the turtle is repositioned without drawing the movement; **penup** and **pendown** are needed for that.
-| The initial heading has been left out of the function, and can be set beofre using it.
+| The initial heading has been left out of the square function, but it can be set prior to using the square function.

 .. py:function:: square(t, l=50, x=0, y=0)